leandro2m/forticnp-k8s/README.md

 <h3>Deploy Application</h3>
 <p>Follow the  process below to deploy a flaw application on top of EKS</p>
 <ul>
-<li>1.
-Connect to an EC2 Bastion host created.
+1. Connect to an EC2 Bastion host created.
 If you have Key Pair you can use it to connect through SSH.
-If not, use Connect button available in the console</li>
+If not, use Connect button available in the console
 <li>2.
 Open the folder forticnp-k8s/application available in the root path.</li>
 <li>3.
 Deploy the application with the following command.
 kubectl create -f deployment_k8s_attack.yaml